FIRST OF ALL:

 Hello from Kent!

 Regarding that bio, I would like to thank my mom for writing it…just kidding!
-But I seriously would like to thank my parents, Vernon and Elizabeth Smith (now in heaven), for their unwavering support and encouragement of my music career.
+But I seriously would like to thank both of my parents (now in heaven), for their unwavering support and encouragement of my music career (plus anything else I was passionate about, which is a lot to keep up with).
 They were incredibly awesome parents and human beings.
 So, in that sense, they really did “write my bio.”

 To start, as any college music major can tell you, the piano keyboard is within reach of your music theory professor or teacher at all times.
 That’s gotta tell you something, right?